- Pre-Constitution Era

 - Past Presidents of DbI/IAEDB

-It was similarly determined during the 1980’s that IAEDB must begin to take steps to expand itself into a truly worldwide organization, by encouraging development of services and participation of members from the developing world, especially in Asia, Africa, the Caribbean, Latin America and Eastern Europe.
-Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind, Christoffel-Blindenmission, the Hilton/Perkins Program and Sense International.
-The support of such organizations resulted in significant expanded participation from all corners of the world, beginning with the world conference in Orebro, Sweden, in 1991, and continuing through the present day.
+It was similarly determined during the 1980s that IAEDB must begin to take steps to expand itself into a truly worldwide organization, by encouraging the development of services and participation of members from the developing world, especially in Asia, Africa, the Caribbean, Latin America, and Eastern Europe.
+Over the next few years, international efforts were founded within organizations such as the Swedish Federation of the Deafblind, Christoffel-Blindenmission, the Hilton/Perkins Program, and Sense International.
+The support of such organizations resulted in significantly expanded participation from all corners of the world, beginning with the world conference in Orebro, Sweden, in 1991, and continuing through the present day.

 Today, DbI represents programs and services for thousands of deafblind people around the globe.
-The organization has evolved into a mature, broad based professional organization.
-During the 1980’s, DbI initiated regional conferences in Europe, the first of which was held in Brugge in 1986.
-Five of these have been held to date, with participation having increased from about 300 to now over 500 attendees.
+The organization has evolved into a mature, broad-based professional organization.
+During the 1980s, DbI initiated regional conferences in Europe, the first of which was held in Brugge in 1986.
+Five of these have been held to date, with participation has increased from about 300 to now over 500 attendees.
 The first Asian conference was held in Ahmedabad India, in 2000, in conjunction with a regional conference of ICEVI.
 The next of was held in Bangladesh in 2005, and others are expected in other developing regions of the world in the future.
 Several of the networks now hold their own smaller meetings and conferences on topical themes, and some of these have as many as 200 attendees.
-DbI membership now includes professionally active persons from places as diverse as Cuba, Tanzania, Indonesia, Nepal, China and the Ukraine.
-The growth and expansion of the organization in the coming decades is limited only by the limits of our imagination.
+DbI membership now includes professionally active persons from places as diverse as Cuba, Tanzania, Indonesia, Nepal, China, and Ukraine.
+The growth and expansion of the organization in the coming decades are limited only by the limits of our imagination.